renekiszelkohari/thetanninaddict/README.md

 - Visual Studio Code - for editing parts of the project [link](https://code.visualstudio.com)

-## Testing
+## Testing:

 1. Contact form:
     i.
-Go to "sign up page" by clicking on the "Wine Up!" button in navigation or the "Wine Up To My Newsletter!" button in        jumbotron. ii.
-If submitting the form without name or email error message comes up to fill in the field. iii.
+Go to "questions form" by clicking on the "Ask!" button in navigation or the "Questions About Wines?" button in jumbotron. ii.
+If submitting the form without valid email error message comes up to fill in the field. iii.
 If @ is missing from the email address, message comes up to include it.
 Warning message comes up if email address is incomplete.

+2. Articles:
+    i.
+Click on "read more..." button on landing page at the bottom of the articles ii.
+They will take you to the articles page and exactly to the cliccked article

-## Deployment
+## Deployment:
 -

-## Credits
+## Credits:

 ### Content
 - The articles were written by my wife.
+- The about content was written by me.

 ### Media
 - All photos used in this site were captured by me and my wife.
+- One photo in about page is from [link](https://erzsebetpince.hu)
 - The videos were obtained from YouTube

 ### Acknowledgements